Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

     plt.axvline(break_point, linestyle="dashed", linewidth=1)
 ```

-_**Figure 8.11**.
+_**Figure 8.13**.
 Histogram of the travel time values with user defined class breaks.
 Data source: Tenkanen & Toivonen 2020._

 When plotting the map, we can pass the break values using `classification_kwds`.
-For a final touch, we can plot two subplots side by side displaying travel times by different modes of transport using our custom classifier:
+For a final touch, we can plot two subplots side by side displaying travel times by different modes of transport using our custom classifier.
+As the two maps use an identical classification it is enough to plot only one legend.

 ```python
 # Create one subplot.
 Control figure size in here.